sehenaoga/sehenaoga.github.io/another-page.md

 [CMake](https://cmake.org/), and [FFTW3](http://www.fftw.org/).

 ## Licensing
-<void> is a free, open-source tool published under the
-[GNU General Public License Version 3](http://www.gnu.org/licenses/)
+null is a free, open-source tool published under the [GNU General Public License Version 3](http://www.gnu.org/licenses/)

 ## Acknowledgements
-Development of <void> has been supported in part by the National Science Foundation.
+Development of null has been supported in part by the National Science Foundation.

 [home](./)